hejtmy/cebex-behavioral-analysis-r-2020-summer/project.md

 3. Use **geom bars** to investigate "counts" in categorical variables.
 4. Use **boxplots** to explore for differences in different groups.

+You shoudl produce at least 7 meaningful exploratory graphs with comments.

 ## Formulate hypotheses

 Using the outcomes of data exploration, formulate and state some hypotheses about your data.
-You should formualte and have **at least 5 hypotheses**.
+You should formualte and have **at least 5 hypotheses** and **at most 7**.

 Modify the data so that you can test for those hypotheses - creating new variables which you might have forgotten about or which arose during your thinking process

 ## Inferential statistics

-Test for the hypotheses defined in the previous step using appropriate statistical test.
+Test for all the hypotheses defined in the previous step using appropriate statistical test.

 Remember to:
 - check for normality and homogenity of variances, if necessary.